Text Size

 Agrace Dementia Village

 The Ellen & Peter Johnson Dementia Village at Agrace is breaking ground in Spring 2026 at Agrace’s Madison campus.
-Agrace’s Dementia Village will be the first of its kind in the United States.
-It is being modeled after the internationally recognized Hogeweyk Dementia Village in the Netherlands.
+Agrace’s Dementia Village will be the first of its kind in the United States that’s being modeled closely on the internationally recognized Hogeweyk Dementia Village in the Netherlands.
 Learn more about this revolutionary project here.

 Agrace Dementia Village